ncko/mac-dev-playbook/README.md

 ...
 ```

-Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
+> **Note**: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run brew doctor to see if this is the case.